 Nobody Can Create Anger In You, Except You

 Let’s talk a little about depression before going on to the subject of anger.
-Before proceeding further, let me clarify that I’m not talking about severe clinical depression where a severe chemical imbalance is involved.
+Before proceeding further, let me clarify that I’m not talking about clinical depression involving a severe chemical imbalance.
 Those cases are rare and beyond my knowledge and expertise.

 Depression and anger are related.
 In a majority of cases, depression happens when life events don’t conform to personal beliefs.
 Then can we say that these events are responsible for generating anger?